The Black Sleep: Production

 Producer Howard W. Koch described the film's genesis as typical of his arrangement with United Artists, with script, cast, and other elements being driven by the budget given by the company.
-Initial director Allen H. Miner was replaced by Reginald Le Borg because of Le Borg's previous experience with horror films.
-Le Borg also added dialogue to a scene with Dr. Cadman discussing his wife in order to increase an element of sympathy with the character and consulted with a neurosurgeon to create realistic details of Cadman's operation on a living brain.
+Initial director Allen H. Miner was replaced by Reginald LeBorg because of LeBorg's previous experience with horror films.
+LeBorg also added dialogue to a scene with Dr. Cadman discussing his wife in order to increase an element of sympathy with the character and consulted with a neurosurgeon to create realistic details of Cadman's operation on a living brain.

 The film marked Bela Lugosi's last complete role before his death in August 1956, although some scenes featuring Lugosi shot later than the filming of The Black Sleep were included in Ed Wood's Plan 9 from Outer Space (in which Tor Johnson also appears), completed in 1957 but not released for distribution until 1959.

 Bela Lugosi, among the pantheon of horror film actors, was ill during shooting and recovering from a drug addiction.
-Due to his condition, director LeBorg consigned him to the role of the deaf-mute manservant “Casimir.”
+Due to his condition, director LeBorg consigned him to the role of the deaf-mute manservant "Casimir."
 According to film historian Wheeler W. Dixon:

 Lugosi insisted on having some lines of dialogue, and LeBorg complied by shooting a few close-ups of him, albeit without sound, simply to pacify the actor; these takes ended up on the cutting room floor.

 Release

-Produced during 1955, the film was released to theaters in the early summer of 1956.
+Produced during 1955, the film was released to theaters in June 1956.
 This was just ahead of the TV syndication, through Screen Gems, of two decades of Universal monster movies, under the package title Shock Theater.
 Writer Higgins, director LeBorg, and stars Rathbone, Chaney, Carradine, and Lugosi had all been significantly associated with Universal horror films or related B movies.
 In its casting, The Black Sleep is similar to Universal's two "houseful" of monster films released in the mid-40s, House of Frankenstein and House of Dracula, only relying on a completely new cadre of human monsters.

-On its double bill with The Creeping Unknown, The Black Sleep was financially successful, with the two films earning $1,200,000 more than their total cost.
+On its double bill with The Creeping Unknown in 1956, The Black Sleep was financially successful, with the two films earning $1,200,000 more than their total cost.